Localization common terminology participates in expansion, and customer satisfaction. Find out the meanings of the most

 A localization service provider that offers translation and localization services into one language.

 It has the planning of updated files for translation as the existing files already contain related segments of the previously translated data.
 Only 100% of matches are replaced, as they’re a set of files containing both source and target language terminology, thus it avoids rework and extra costs.

 A part of the document is usually separated from the rest of a text limited by punctuation – periods, tabs, paragraph marks, or custom tags.
 The phrase or sentence is the basic unit of information kept in translation memory with its corresponding bilingual matching phrase.

 A keyboard combination is used to enter functions in menus and sub-menus.
-The shortcut key combination is basically an abbreviation of the menu item order.
+The shortcut key combination is an abbreviation of the menu item order.
 For example (Ctrl+V) is a typical key combination for the Paste order.
 This key combination is not changed in localization when the same combination (Ctrl+V) is used in the localized version of a product.

 It’s an abbreviation for “simultaneous shipment,” the release of many product versions at the same time.

 It’s the original language in which the product is localized.

 Language into which the text is translated.

 It is a database containing terminology and relevant information.
-Most termbases are multilingual and contain terminology data of different languages.
+Most termbases are multilingual and contain terminology data from different languages.
 There are fields in the database that are recorded for each term to define the concept, provide glosses suitable to a subject field and source information.

-A database of collected words used to pave the way for high-quality translation.
+A database of collected words is used to pave the way for high-quality translation.

-It’s a software tool such as Trados MultiTerm that allows combination of the termbase in the translation.
+It’s a software tool such as Trados MultiTerm that allows the combination of the termbase in the translation.

 A terminology list is often bilingual.
 It’s in a format like comma-delimited or tab-delimited files appropriate for use with a spreadsheet.

-It is a process that usually occurs in translation which makes the total number of characters in the target text becomes more than that of the source text.
+It is a process that usually occurs in translation which makes the total number of characters in the target text become more than that of the source text.